Arihant-A/Arihant_1/a/README.md

 write_verilog -noattr multiple_modules_hier.v
 ```

-The terminal output shows that Yosys first synthesizes each sub-module independently, then synthesizes the top module treating the sub-modules as black boxes.
-You can observe separate statistics for `sub_module1` and `sub_module2` in the synthesis log.
+As can be seen from the output from the terminal, Yosys performs synthesis on the sub-modules separately first, and then performs the synthesis on the top module with the sub-modules treated as black boxes.

 **Yosys Output:**